 Any student, who exceeds an absence rate of 10% of the required attendance of a school day, whether excused or unexcused, will have their parents or guardians advised of their attendance.
 This is simply an exchange of information.
-If you find an error in this record, please call Oviatt Dean of Students at 981-1005 or Lakewood Dean of Students at 981-1850.
+If you find an error in this record, please call Oviatt Assistant Principal at 981-1005 Orchard Hills Assistant Principal at 981-1855 or Lakewood Assistant Principal at 981-1850.
 Should attendance problems continue, further disciplinary action could result.